BogdanNovokshonov/NovStore/README.md

 </p>

 # About The Project
 Django project, forked and edited.
-Added favourite tab, changed name. (http://djangogreatkart.com/)
+Added favourite tab, changed name from (http://djangogreatkart.com/)